joshstevens19/ethereum-abi-types-generator/README.md

 ## ethereum-abi-types-generator

-THIS IS NOT DEPLOYED YET ITS STILL WORK IN PROGRESS!!!!!

 Dev typings for all your ethereum ABI contract methods and events with 1 liner integrations with `web3` and `ethers` 👏👏👏👏.
 Never have to have a runtime error again and bring them into compile time errors in 2 minutes.

 <img src="./images/gif-demo.gif" />